 - Public transport in Germany will be on time, every time.
 Do not allow yourself to run late or you will miss your bus or train.
 Oh, and once you’re on public transport, any conversation louder than a whisper will earn you stern looks, tutting and shaking of the head!

 - German people rarely admit fault, even jokingly, and don’t usually hand out compliments.
 This attitude may seem unfriendly, but there is a keen sense of community and social conscience in Germany; self-containment is just part of their culture.
-Take the time to chat with locals and you will be rewarded with friendly, kind and helpful interactions.
+Take the time to make contact and chat with locals and you will be rewarded with friendly, kind and helpful interactions.

 - Jaywalking (crossing the road where there is no crossing or where the lights are not green) is illegal in Germany and whilst unlikely, you may get fined if caught.

 - Shops and many bars and restaurants do not open on Sundays, even in tourist destinations.
-If you need a pint of milk or loaf of bread on Sundays, the only places where you will find a grocery shop open are train stations, airports and petrol station forecourts.
+If you need a pint of milk or a loaf of bread on Sundays, the only places where you will find a grocery shop open are train stations, airports and petrol station forecourts.

 - If you go to any type of beer festival, you will be charged a pfand (from pfenig, the equivalent of a cent prior to the euro currency).
-This is the deposit for the glass, which will not be returned until you give the glass back; if you are a typical beer festival goes this will mean a huge collection of glasses!
+This is the deposit for the glass, which will not be returned until you give the glass back; if you are at a typical beer festival goes this will mean a huge collection of glasses!

 - Do not be disrespectful at concentration camps or Jewish memorials by taking selfies or climbing on memorial stones or buildings.
-Such places should be visited if possible; they do not always make for the most comfortable of tourist attractions but nevertheless, the holocaust and its victims must not be forgotten.
+Such places should be visited if possible; they do not always make for the most comfortable of tourist attractions but nevertheless, the holocaust and its victims should not be forgotten.

 Food & Eating Out in Germany

 - When visiting a restaurant or bar, don’t wait to sit, order or pay!
-Germans are efficient and like to get things done, so find a seat and don’t linger over the menu too long; asking the waiter to return several times whilst you chat is considered rude and a waste of everyone’s time!
+Germans are efficient and like to get things done, so find a seat and don’t linger over the menu too long.
+Asking the waiter to return several times whilst you chat is considered rude and a waste of everyone’s time.